ennono/kleingarten/readme.txt

 == Changelog ==

 = 1.x.x =
+* UNDER DEVELOPMENT!
+DON'T USE IN PRODUCTIVE ENVIRONMENT!
+*
 * Added a link to logo.
+* Register form antispam function now prints a note, if challenge and response are not configured.
+* Minor bugfixes.

 = 1.1.7 =
 * Added a very simple antispam function to register form.